-- How our bodies grow and differ depending on our sex and gender. - That puberty starts at different times for different individuals. - How to be comfortable with their changing bodies, especially in relationship to other children their age. - What menstruation and wet dreams are. - How to take care of their personal hygiene during menstruation. - That emotional changes are common during this time.
+- How our bodies grow and differ depending on our body parts. - That puberty starts at different times for different individuals. - How to be comfortable with their changing bodies, especially in relationship to other children their age. - · What menstruation and wet dreams are. - How to take care of their personal hygiene during menstruation. - That emotional changes are common during this time.

-About Human Reproduction and Birth Control
+About Human Reproduction, Birth Control and Sexually Transmitted Infections

-- The biology of the fertility cycle, how pregnancy happens, and the basics about how pregnancy develops. - That no one has to become a parent. - That birth control methods including emergency contraception can prevent pregnancy. - That 85 out of 100 people who have vaginal intercourse will become pregnant within a year if they do not use birth control. - How to talk about birth control and what some of the methods are. - How to get birth control. - What abortion is. - That people can get pregnant without having sex by using alternative insemination or other fertility treatments.
+- The biology of the fertility cycle, how pregnancy happens, and the basics about how pregnancy develops. - That no one has to become a parent. - That birth control methods-including emergency contraception-can prevent pregnancy. - That 85 out of 100 people who have vaginal intercourse will become pregnant within a year if they do not use birth control. - · How to talk about birth control and what some of the methods are. - How to get birth control. - All legally available pregnancy outcomes, including parenting, adoption, and abortion. - That people can get pregnant without having sex by using alternative insemination or other fertility treatments. - That people can get sexually transmitted infections (STIs) from having sex, but that there are ways to prevent them, including by the HPV vaccine and by using condoms. - That it is important for sexually active people to get tested for sexually transmitted infections and to get treatment if they have an STI. - How to identify and communicate with trusted local resources, including health providers and trusted adults, who can provide support and guidance around reproductive health and healthy relationships.